15 Best Cheap Places to Travel in August

 8. New York City, New York, USA

-Plan on hot temperatures in New York City in August and enjoy some of the Big Apple's outdoor concerts and plays.
+Plan on hot temperatures in New York City in August as you check out the many parks and museums but be sure to work in time to enjoy some of the Big Apple's outdoor concerts and plays.
 Take a stroll through Central Park and visit the iconic Rockefeller Center as you make your way to the observation deck for incredible views of the city.
 Book some time to visit the Empire State Building and take a boat trip around the Statue of Liberty.

 9. St. Lucia